“Respect all the reasonable forms of activity in which the child engages and try to understand them.” ~ Maria Montessori, The Child in the Family

 Beginning in infancy, the child not only has a strong desire to move about, they want to explore and touch everything in their environment.
 All the child is learning and discovering with their hands connects directly to their brain creating prolific neural connections.
 For this reason, Dr. Montessori stressed the need for the keen observation of the child as a means for understanding their actions.
 Once the child’s developmental needs are understood, the emotional and physical misunderstandings will lessen.

-1 Comments on “Natural Urges Guide The First Three Years of Learning”
+1 Comments on “Natural Urges Explain The Child’s Need for Movement”

 1. What a great reminder to remain patient and calm as this often exasperating “learning and exploring ” takes place!
 Allowing extra time before leaving the house makes sense.